By Nikola Miloradovic / info@eurohoops.net

 He insisted there are no doubts about it happening and even shared a realistic timeline for when the competition could begin.

-“We need approvals from the NBA and the FIBA Central Board, but I believe October 2027 is a realistic target.
-It would be an ideal way to close the curtain in Doha and move into a new project that will positively shape the European club basketball landscape,” Zagklis said.
+do believe that October 2027 is a realistic target.
+And that it is also an ideal way of closing the curtain in Doha with tremendous and very confidence about the FIBA Basketball World Cup and moving into a new project that shapes the European Club basketball landscape positively,” Zagklis said.

 So, how will the next Basketball Champions League season look, given that NBA Europe is expected to launch in October 2027?
 Will it serve as a pathway to the new competition?

 “I think the BCL has shown what it can do — a very, very high level of quality in delivering events.
-Things were already going very well for the BCL, and getting better every year.
-Now, whether that means it will also qualify at a higher level depends on how things evolve.”
+Things were going very well for the BCL, and much better every year.
+Now, if that means it qualifies, as well, to a higher level, that is, I guess, positive news for the BCL and the normal evolution of things.”

 He insisted that the NBA and FIBA are working together and are in a partnership regarding a new competition.